ucsd-cse12-f22/ucsd-cse12-f22.github.io/staff-and-help.md

 All of the exams, including the **final exam**, will be in-person.
 The **midterm exams** will be held during lecture time.
 Students must attend their scheduled lecture on those days.
-Students will be required to take the final exam during the scheduled block, the room will be posted in Week 10.
+Students will be required to take the final exam during the scheduled block, the location will be posted in Week 10.

 Note: there are **no** online exams.
 All exams must be taken **in-person**.